 All GIC health plans provide benefits for prescription drugs using a three-tier copayment structure in which your copayments vary, depending on the drug dispensed.
-The following descriptions will help you understand your prescription drug copayment levels.
-Contact the plans you are considering with questions about your specific medications.
+See the plans pages for copay details, and contact the individual plan you are considering with questions about your specific medications and participating pharmacies.

 Tier 1: You pay the lowest copayment.
 This tier is primarily made up of generic drugs, although some brand name drugs may be included.
 Generic drugs have the same active ingredients in the same strength as their brand name counterparts.
-Brand name drugs are almost always significantly more expensive.
+Brand name drugs are almost always significantly more expensive than generics.

 Tier 2: You pay the mid-level copayment.
 This tier is primarily made up of brand name drugs, selected based on reviews of the relative safety, effectiveness and cost of the many brand name drugs on the market.
 Some generics may also be included.